postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 > You can also find the collection ID in Postman.
 First, select **Collections** in the left sidebar and select the `testAPI` collection.
 Then select the Information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> in the right context bar to see the ID.

+### Get the environment ID

-If you created an environment, you also need to retrieve its ID using the [GET All Environments](https://documenter.getpostman.com/view/12959542/UV5XjJV8#b7ace502-4a5a-4f1c-8164-158811bbf236) endpoint.
-Create a new `GET` request and enter the following URL: `https://api.getpostman.com/environments`
+Create a new request in Postman, leave `GET` selected for the method, and enter the following URL: `https://api.getpostman.com/environments`

 Make sure to add an `x-api-key` header with your Postman API Key, and then select **Send**.
 A list of all of your environments is displayed in the response pane.
 Search for the `testAPIenv` environment and locate the `uid` value.